 We also used our structured web survey of over 315 respondents, conducted in mid-2021, to estimate AGRA's general contribution to its headline goals of an improved policy environment, increased private investment, and increased access to finance, among others.
 Contribution scores capture the extent to which PIATA stakeholders reported a positive trend in key agriculture outcomes since 2017 and attributed this positive trend to AGRA's work.
 Contribution scores in the 'small' range reflect a general sentiment that AGRA made a small contribution to positive change relative to other public and private actors and donors in the agriculture space.
-Scores in the 'moderate' range reflect the sentiment that AGRA made a large contribution to positive change relative to other actors.
+Scores in the 'moderate' range reflect the sentiment that AGRA contributed to positive change alongside other actors, and scores in the 'large' range reflect the sentiment that AGRA made a large contribution to positive change relative to other actors.
 Given the large set of public, private, and philanthropic actors working in agriculture policy and systems in sub-Saharan Africa (SSA), scores in the 'large' range are expected to be uncommon.
 (See Appendix C in Volume II for more detail on contribution scoring.)